Learn about PPC

 CK HUTCHISON HOLDINGS MULTINATIONAL CONGLOMERATE

 We are members of Hutchison Ports.
 Hutchison Ports is the port and related services division of CK Hutchison Holdings Limited (CK Hutchison).
-Hutchison Ports is the world’s leading port investor, developer and operator with a network of port operations in 52 ports spanning 26 countries throughout Asia, the Middle East, Africa, Europe, the Americas and Australasia.
-Over the years, Hutchison Ports has expanded into other logistics and transportation-related businesses, including cruise ship terminals, airport operations, distribution centres, rail services and ship repair facilities.
-In 2020, Hutchison Ports handled a combined throughput of 83.7 million TEU.
+Hutchison Ports is the world’s leading port investor, developer and operator with a network of port operations in 51 ports spanning 25 countries throughout Asia, the Middle East, Africa, Europe, the Americas and Australasia.
+Over the years, Hutchison Ports has expanded into other logistics and transportation-related businesses, including cruise ship terminals, distribution centres, rail services and ship repair facilities.
+In 2021, Hutchison Ports handled a combined throughput of 88 million TEU.
 We manage the Cristobal and Balboa ports, located at both ends of the Panama Canal, and serving as a distribution network for Atlantic and Pacific trade routes.

 Our Network Links